Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - The core muscles, including the rectus abdominis, transverse abdominis, and obliques, also work during pull-ups to maintain stability and balance.

-Depending on your requirements, many of these moves can be made easier or harder.
+Many of these moves can be made easier or harder, depending on your requirements.

 Make It Easier

-There are modifications and variations that can be made to make pull-ups and chin-ups easier.
+Some modifications and variations can be made to make pull-ups and chin-ups easier.

-- Resistance band assisted Pull ups: where the band provides support and helps to lift a portion of the bodyweight
+- Resistance-assisted Pull-ups: where the band provides support and helps to lift a portion of the body weight

 - Isometric holds: hold yourself in the top position of the pull-up or chin-up for a certain amount of time before progressing to full reps.

-- Use a box or bench to step up to the pull-up bar, which reduces the amount of bodyweight being lifted.
+- Use a box or bench to step up to the pull-up bar, which reduces bodyweight lifted.

 Make It Harder

-Some modifications and variations that can be made to make pull-ups and chin-ups harder includes:
+Some modifications and variations that can be made to make pull-ups and chin-ups harder include:

 - Adding weight to the body, such as using a weight belt or holding a dumbbell between the legs